 The ransomware was later identified as being able to bulldoze firewalls and was unpreventable by any form of anti-virus protection.

 As expected, every file on the server was encrypted, before the hackers then went about their business of demanding a ludicrous amount in the thousands of dollars to restore the data.
-Refusing to pay, Hajidavid used an old database, with a backup from 2015, to recover some data before having to reenter any new data manually.
-“However, many of the properties had pending transactions against them, so I can’t even bare to think how much of a headache it’s going to be come audit time.”
+Refusing to pay, Hajidavid used an old database, with a backup from 2015, to recover some data before having to re-enter any new data manually.
+“However, many of the properties had pending transactions against them, so I can’t even bear to think how much of a headache it’s going to be, come audit time.”

 Security In The Cloud